- 7 Best Pre-Workout Foods for Women

-When it comes to pre-workout foods, not all snacks are made equal.
+When it comes to pre-workout foods or meals, not all snacks are made equal.
 There are certain foods that can give you body everything it needs to power through a workout.
 They help to keep hunger at bay, energize your body, fight off fatigue and even boost recovery.

 This high fiber food is the perfect option for a slow energy release.
-The complex carbs in oats are primed to deliver energy to your body, but as they take longer to break down, you’ll receive the boost over a prolonged period.
+The complex carbs in oats are primed to deliver energy to your body, but as they take longer to break down, you’ll receive the boost over a prolonged period, throughout your workout.
 This makes it perfect for endurance or a time-consuming weights session.

 What’s more, the high fiber content will keep you fuller for longer, so you don’t have to worry about a mid-workout hunger pang.

 This powerhouse pre-workout food is a firm favourite for energy boosts.
-It utilizes simple sugars to give you a quick and effective energy lift – perfect for those high intensity workouts.
+It utilizes simple sugars to give you a quick and effective carbohydrate boost and energy lift – perfect for those high intensity workouts.